 Bearing these three ideas in mind, the following is an outline of the main periods and “waves” of settlers that arrived on the shores of Ireland in more modern times.
 I hope it will give you a clearer idea of the origins and development of your own Irish surname - and where your Irish Surname fits into this timeline:

-The first recorded surname in Ireland is O’Clery (Ó Cléirigh) in what is now modern County Galway about 920 AD.
+The first recorded Irish surname is O’Clery (Ó Cléirigh) in what is now modern County Galway about 920 AD.
 Although the creation of surnames in Ireland may have began at an early time, it slowly continued for the next three hundred years or so.
 By the end of the eleventh century the main families of Ireland (those whom had their genealogies recorded) had acquired many of the surnames we know today.

 These names were constructed using either an “Ó” (short for Ua – “descendent of”) or a “Mac” (“son of”) followed by a personal name of an illustrious ancestor.
 The surnames of Ireland’s ruling families can typically be tracked down to one single individual e.g. the O’Neills of the Northern Uí Neill in Ulster take their surname from one of their kings – Niall Mac Aoidh (Niall son of Aodh) who died in 917 AD.